 - Monitor Your Symptoms.
 If you have a fever, cough, shortness of breath or body aches, seek a test and stay home.

 - Get Tested: Register to be tested at the Cayuga Health Sampling Site, online at cayugahealthsystem.org or call 607-319-5708.

 The Tompkins County Health Department website includes additional guidance and resources on local re-opening plans.

-Geneva is located in the Finger Lakes region, which is in Phase 4 reopening, effective June 26.
+Geneva is located in the Finger Lakes region and is in Phase 4 reopening.
 For more details, visit the Reopening New York website.